 You will need to:

-- Do your research.
-Validate your business hypothesis by conducting customer and market research.
+Validate your business model hypothesis by conducting customer and market research.
 Before you’re ready to launch full-scale customer acquisition, you need to have a detailed profile of your ideal customer (or customers) and a clear image of your position in the competitive landscape.
 These insights will inform your marketing and brand strategy.

 If you make it to this phase, congratulations!
 Your business is one of roughly 10% that manage to survive post early growth.
 You have managed to turn a profit, attract additional investments, or both.
 You have gained a customer base and maybe even some attention from the industry press.
 You’ve come a long way, but this is no time to rest on your laurels.